For the last 5 years I have been a full-time affiliate marketer.

 - Don’t trust everyone.
 Watch out for slime balls.
 Especially if you do well.
 If you make a bunch of money keep your mouth shut about it.
 It’s not your enemies you have to worry about.
 You know they hate you.
 It’s your friends you have watch out for.
 Jealousy can make your best friend hate you and try to take you down.
 It’s sad but true.
 Watch your back.

 - Don’t work with small, shady affiliate networks.
 Over the years many affiliates have been ripped off by shady little affiliate networks that run out of people’s bedrooms.
 You will get emails from them and they’ll approach you at conferences.
 They will make promises.
 Don’t work with any of them.
 There are well-funded and well respected affiliate networks out there.
 Their reputations are gold.
 Work with them and only them.
+Don’t be afraid to use the resources and options available like Amazon ppc management software for your website, trusted and sure this could be a steady stream of revenue.
 The smaller guys will try to entice you with promises and increased payouts.
 Beware.

 - Focus on one campaign and one traffic source.
 There are a lot of traffic sources and offers.
 Don’t get distracted.
 Pick (1) one traffic source and (1) one offer and become a master at it.
 I started with one campaign on one traffic source and ran it by itself for the first 6–12 months.
 I dominated on that single campaign.
 Find a traffic source with huge volume potential and an offer that can handle it and focus all of your energy on it.